ParmEd/ParmEd/doc/readwrite.rst

 :class:`Structure <parmed.structure.Structure>` class has a ``save`` method that will convert to the requested file format and write the output file.
 The desired format is specified either explicitly or by file name extension (with explicit format specifications taking precedence).
+Because :meth:`Structure.save
+<parmed.structure.Structure.save>` is a convenience method, it will protect
+against accidentally overwriting an existing file.
+The ``overwrite`` argument, when set to ``True``, will allow an existing file to be overwritten.
+If set to ``False`` (or left at its default), ``IOError`` will be raised when attempting to overwrite an existing file.
 The supported file formats, along with their supported extra keyword arguments, are detailed in the following table.

 +--------------+-------------------------+----------------+--------------------------+
 | File type    | Recognized extension(s) | Format keyword | Supported arguments      |